It is really easy to recycle your old electrical items and used household batteries.

 Electrical items are stripped down to the component parts e.g. metals and plastics so cannot be recycled along with the contents of the blue bin which include cans, cardboard packaging and glass which are sorted by conveyor belts at the MRF (Materials Recycling Facility).

-Why do I need to put items in a carrier bag?
+Why items need to go in a carrier bag

 By putting the items in a carrier bag it not only contains the items in a neat and tidy manner but also enables you to manage and gauge the size of the items that we can take.